soarlab/FPTuner/README.md

 FPTuner takes an expression specification and an user-specified error threshold for generating the optimal allocation.
 In the command ```python3 ./fptuner.py -e 0.001 ../examples/helloworld0.py```, file **helloworld0.py** is the expression specification and **-e 0.001** specifies 1e-03 as the error threshold.

-The later section "**Creating Your Own Examples**" describes how to specify the expression through the python-based interface.
+The later section "**Example of Expression Specification**" describes how to specify the expression through the python-based interface.

 ## Output